Annual Report 2024

 Garden

 The garden is looking better than ever, the garden was judged as part of Didsbury in Bloom.
 We do not know the results yet.
 A big thank you to Helen Hampson, Rosemary Fielding, Hillary Lowe and Penny Robinson for all the work they put in throughout the year to keep it looking so good.
+If you would like to help get in touch with Helen

 Chair